stav/sirem/docs/FILTERING_GUIDE.md

 ### Unexpected Results

-- Remember that filters use OR logic between terms
+- Remember that filters use AND logic between terms
 - Check if T65 sorting is affecting the order
 - Verify that role filtering only considers active roles